Connect self-managed Kafka clients to Confluent Cloud

 Warning

-Confluent recommends that you avoid certificate pinning because it can introduce connection failures.
-Confluent may change certificates or properties of these certificates at any time.
-So if the certificate you pinned is replaced, then your applications may fail to connect.
+• Avoid certificate pinning because it can introduce connection failures.
+Confluent might change intermediate certificates or their properties at any time.
+If the pinned certificate you use is replaced, then your applications will fail to connect.

-If your organization absolutely requires pinning, then pin to the Let’s Encrypt ISRG Root X1 certificate instead of any subordinate certificate.
-However, be aware that if Confluent switches CA providers, connections to your applications may be impacted.
+• If your organization requires pinning, then pin to the Let’s Encrypt ISRG Root X1 certificate instead of any subordinate (intermediate) certificate.

 Prerequisites